No-Code and Progressive Activation in Government Resource Planning

 - Metadata: Software manufacturers had significant data definition problems within product suites that compromised integration and controls, often from company acquisitions, while providing rigid localization, especially for languages

 Our first decision was to develop a government-specific platform with a unified design.
-The product suite was developed based on our Public Financial Management Component Map.
+The product suite was therefore developed based on our Public Financial Management Component Map.

 - Budget Cycle: Our focus enabled us to support the entire budget cycle, making all applications budget-aware